 UAL's six prestigious Colleges offer over 100 courses at undergraduate (higher education) level in art, design, fashion, communication, media and performing arts.

-Before you begin the application process you need decide which course, at which College, you’d like to study.
+Before you begin the application process you need to decide which course, at which College, you’d like to study.
 The video above will help you understand the application and selection process, and the types of questions we might ask to gauge your suitability for the course.

 Many courses offer open days where you can meet teaching staff, talk to current students and see the facilities available at the College.
 They also provide information about making an application, interviews, fees and finance, student support and accommodation.

-UAL offers five types of undergraduate course:
+UAL offers 5 types of undergraduate course:

 How to apply

 Home/EU applicants must apply through UCAS (the Universities and Colleges Admissions Service).
 Full details about this process, including key dates and deadlines, can be found on our Applying Through UCAS page.

 International applicants may apply through one of 3 routes only:

 For applicants who want to apply directly to UAL, the direct application form can be found here:

 Applications for the academic year 2017/18 will be accepted from November.